James MacDonnell (physician): "Betrayal" of Thomas Russell

 Thomas Russell had lodged with MacDonnell from October 1792 to February 1794 and MacDonnell helped him secure the position as librarian to the Belfast Reading Society (the Linen Hall Library).
 After Russell was arrested in 1797, MacDonnell wrote to him in Newgate Prison.
-But MacDonnell had taken issue with Russell's militant republicanism, suggesting that, just as in their shared scientific interests, his judgement in politics was often rash and, in working "all from first principles", naive.
+But MacDonnell had taken issue with Russell's militant republicanism, suggesting that, just as in their shared scientific interests, his judgement in politics was often rash and, in working "all from first principles", naïve.

 In 1803, MacDonnell warned Russell, then an outlaw, that if he returned to Belfast he would find "a great difference in this place".
 When Russell did so, and found this to be the case—that people could not be roused to support Robert Emmet's attempt at a renewed insurrection—citizens of the town raised a subscription for his arrest.
 MacDonnell contributed 50 guineas.
 He later claimed that he did so dispel suspicion of his own sudden departure from Belfast, a result of his being called away to perform an operation.
 Russell was subsequently captured in Dublin and hanged in Downpatrick.

 Former friends denounced MacDonnell as a "Judas".
 In a poem sketched for his sister Martha McTier, Epigraph-on the Living (October 1803), William Drennan decried "a man who could subscribe To hang that friend at Last Whom future history will describe The Brutus of Belfast."
 The botanist, and friend of Russell and the McCrackens, John Templeton withdrew from the Belfast Literary Society rather than continue to associate with MacDonnell.

 MacDonnell's later cooperation with William Drennan and other former United Irishmen in the foundation and management of the Academical Institution suggests that the bitterness was, in time, set aside.
 Conceding that time had "softened a little my feelings" Templeton met with MacDonnell in 1825, and shook hands, a reconciliation possibly brokered by Mary Ann McCracken who ended her own embargo of the doctor.